kklt-zhang/OSPA-Net/README.md

-OSPA-Net
+OSPA-Net: Optical–SAR Semantic Collaboration with Physics-Guided Arbitration for Semisupervised SAR Ship Detection

-Official implementation of OSPA-Net: Optical–SAR Semantic Collaboration with Physics-Guided Arbitration for Semisupervised SAR Ship Detection.
+This is the official PyTorch implementation of "OSPA-Net: Optical–SAR Semantic Collaboration with Physics-Guided Arbitration for Semisupervised SAR Ship Detection."

+📢 News

+[2026.09] The initial code and training configurations of OSPA-Net are released.

-The code is being organized.
-Detailed documentation, checkpoints, and experimental results will be added after the paper is accepted.
+Detailed documentation, checkpoints, and experimental results will be updated after the paper is accepted.

-Overview
+💡 Introduction

+Existing semisupervised object detection methods usually select pseudo labels according to network-derived semantic confidence.
+In cluttered SAR scenes, however, semantic confidence alone may be unreliable.
+Directly transferring optical ship knowledge to the SAR domain may also introduce semantic and localization errors because of the substantial imaging discrepancy between the two modalities.

-OSPA-Net is a SAR-centered semisupervised ship detection framework.
-It consists of two semantic teacher–student pairs and a parameter-free physical arbitration teacher.
-The optical branch provides transferable ship semantics, while the SAR branch performs target-domain learning and final inference.
-Physical evidence is used to verify teacher-agreed, SAR-only, and optical-only pseudo-label candidates.
+To address these issues, we propose OSPA-Net, a SAR-centered semantic collaboration framework consisting of two trainable semantic teacher–student pairs and a parameter-free physical arbitration teacher:

-Main Files

-stage1_dior_pretrain.py: optical branch pretraining on DIOR ship images.

-stage2_dior_sar100_pretrain.py: SAR branch pretraining on labeled DIOR and SARDet-100K images.

-stage3_ospa_sar100_10percent.py: semisupervised OSPA-Net training configuration.

-sar100_10percent_dataset.py: labeled and unlabeled SARDet-100K data configuration.

-triple_teacher.py: main OSPA-Net detector implementation.
+Optical Semantic Branch: provides transferable ship semantics learned from labeled DIOR images.

+SAR Semantic Branch: serves as the primary target-domain learning and detection branch.

+Physical Arbitration Teacher: evaluates candidate boxes using local contrast, structural response, and background complexity.

+Source- and Scale-Aware Pseudo-Label Generation: associates optical and SAR predictions, distinguishes teacher-agreed, SAR-only, and optical-only candidates, and verifies them using source-specific semantic and physical criteria.

+During inference, only the EMA SAR teacher is used.

+Usage

 Requirements

-The current implementation is based on:

-PyTorch
+Python=3.8

+PyTorch=2.0+

+MMCV=2.x

 MMEngine

-MMCV 2.x

-MMDetection 3.3.0
+MMDetection=3.3.0

+Please install MMDetection 3.3.0 and place the configuration, detector, and hook files in their corresponding MMDetection directories.

-Data Preparation
+📂 Data

-The code uses the DIOR ship subset and SARDet-100K ship subset.
-Update the dataset paths in the configuration files before training:

-dior_root = '/path/to/DIOR/dior_ship/'
-sar100_root = '/path/to/SARDet_100K/'

-The annotations should follow COCO format.
+We use the optical DIOR dataset and the SAR SARDet-100K dataset:

+DIOR: Paper | Dataset Homepage

+SARDet-100K: Paper | Dataset and Code

+Please organize the processed ship subsets as follows:

+data/
+├── DIOR/
+│   └── dior_ship/
+│       ├── train.json
+│       └── train/
+│           └── images/
+└── SARDet_100K/
+    ├── Annotations/
+    │   ├── instances_train_10percent.json
+    │   ├── instances_unlabeled_90percent.json
+    │   ├── val_ship.json
+    │   └── test_ship.json
+    └── JPEGImages/
+        ├── train/
+        ├── val/
+        └── test/

+Update dior_root and sar100_root in the configuration files according to your local paths.

+🚀 Getting Started

 Training

-Run the three training stages in sequence:
+OSPA-Net follows a three-stage training procedure.

+Stage 1: Pretrain the optical branch on DIOR

 python tools/train.py configs/ospa_net/stage1_dior_pretrain.py

+Stage 2: Pretrain the SAR branch on labeled DIOR and SARDet-100K images

 python tools/train.py configs/ospa_net/stage2_dior_sar100_pretrain.py

+Stage 3: Train OSPA-Net with labeled and unlabeled data

 python tools/train.py configs/ospa_net/stage3_ospa_sar100_10percent.py

-Before Stage 3, replace the checkpoint paths in the configuration file:

-stage1_checkpoint = '/path/to/stage1_checkpoint.pth'
-stage2_checkpoint = '/path/to/stage2_checkpoint.pth'

-Ensure that Stage 2 and Stage 3 use the same labeled-data ratio.
+Before Stage 3, replace stage1_checkpoint and stage2_checkpoint with the corresponding pretrained weights.
+Please also ensure that Stage 2 and Stage 3 use the same labeled-data ratio.

 Evaluation

-python tools/test.py \
+python tools/test.py configs/ospa_net/stage3_ospa_sar100_10percent.py /path/to/checkpoint.pth
-    configs/ospa_net/stage3_ospa_sar100_10percent.py \
-    /path/to/checkpoint.pth

-The EMA SAR teacher is used for inference by default.

-Acknowledgements

-This implementation is built on MMDetection.
+📝 Citation

+If you find this project useful in your research, please consider citing our paper.
+The complete citation information will be updated after acceptance.

+🙏 Acknowledgement

+This project is built upon MMDetection.
+The semisupervised detection implementation is inspired by SoftTeacher, while the cross-domain training pipeline benefits from the insights of Dual Teacher.
+We sincerely thank the authors of these projects for their valuable open-source contributions.

+✉️ Contact

+For any questions, please feel free to open an issue or contact kklt_zhang@dlmu.edu.cn.